pink-sh/StockMonitoringToolLoadTest/README.md

 # StockMonitoringToolLoadTest

-This tool provides an easy way to load test the StockMonitoringTools Shiny application using a simple command interface.
+This tool provides an easy way to load test the StockMonitoringTools Shiny application using a simple command line interface.

 Running the tool you can test multiple browser windows that interact and run a particular or a random algorithm simultaneously.